ajaymin28/HumanActionRecognition/README.md

 - **Top-K Accuracy:**
   - Evaluates if the true label appears in the top-K predictions (commonly K=5)
   - Especially useful when multiple actions are plausible for a single image
-  - For test data (no GT): show top-3 model predictions
+  - For test data (there is no GT label): so we show top-3 model predictions

 ---